 - Be creative: Use the right words (verbs, adverbs) to convey your message

-- Be more creative: Think of trading some of your text with pics, gifs or emoticons (you need to be careful with that)
+- Be more creative: Think of trading some of your text with pics, gifs, or emoticons (in moderation)

-To find the optimal text, an aspirational UX writer will need to make a thorough UX research with their team.
+To find the optimal text, an aspirational UX writer will need to conduct thorough UX research with their team.
 It is a human thing, to fall for bias and make quick assumptions.

 UX research and user testing, are therefore critical to your work’s success.